-- EMS personnel should take all precautions to avoid accidental needle sticks when removing barbs.
+- The TASER barb is considered a sharp and EMS personnel should take all precautions to avoid accidental needle sticks when removing barbs.

-- Place the barb in an appropriate container and return the barb/container to the law enforcement officer for evidence.
+- Ensure the barb is placed in an appropriate container and return the barb/container to the law enforcement officer for evidence.

 - Provide wound care by cleansing the affected area with antiseptic and cover with an adhesive bandage.

 - Inform subject of basic wound care and the need to seek additional care in the event that signs of infection occur (redness-pain-drainage-swelling-fever.)
 The subject will need a tetanus shot if he or she has not received one within the previous 5 years.

 - The subject must be transported to the hospital if he or she meets any of the following criteria:

 - Barb lodged in any of the above listed sensitive areas;

 - Subject has a previous cardiac history;